-British Army in September 1939.On 2 September 1939, the day before England declared war on Germany, a small military advance party was flown to France, and soon after this the British Expeditionary Force (BEF) began crossing the Channel.
-By 27 September, 152,031 soldiers, 21,424 vehicles and all the necessary weapons and stores had arrived in France.
+The British Army and Empire Armies at the outbreak of the Second World War in September 1939 with organization, divisions, equipment and tanks.On 2 September 1939, the day before England declared war on Germany, a small military advance party was flown to France, and soon after this the British Expeditionary Force (BEF) began crossing the Channel.
+By 27 September 152,031 soldiers, 21,424 vehicles and all the necessary weapons and stores had arrived in France.

 A general headquarters was established near Arras while the British I Corps (1st and 2nd Divisions) took their places in the line along the Franco-Belgian frontier east of Lille.
 As agreed between the British and French governments the BEF came under overall command of the French Commander-in-Chief of the North East Theatre of Operations (General Georges), but the British commander, General Gort, reserved the right to appeal to the British Government if he thought any order given to him might imperil the BEF.

-In 1939 the regular British Army had a strength of 227,000 men, inclusive of British troops in India and Burma, and was organised in:
+In 1939 the regular British Army had a strength of 227,000 men, inclusive of British troops in India and Burma, and was organized in:

 - 2 regiments of the Household Cavalry